-Using a wine-evaluation experiment described by \cite{Brien1983}, the factors of field experiment are Blocks, Plots and Treatments with $b$, $p$ and $p$ levels, respectively.
-The factors of tasting experiment are Tasters and Sittings with $t$ and $bp$ levels, respectively.
+Using a wine-evaluation experiment described by \cite{Brien1983}, the factors of the field experiment are Blocks, Plots and Treatments with $b$, $p$ and $p$ levels, respectively.
+The factors of the tasting experiment are Tasters and Sittings with $t$ and $bp$ levels, respectively.
 The observational unit is the wine given to a taster at a particular sitting.
 The level combination of Taster and Sitting factors cannot be randomised; thus, Taster and Sitting factors formed the first tier.
-The level of Block and Plot factors combination are to be randomised to sittings within each taster; thus, the Block and Plot factors formed the second tier.
-Finally, the treatment is to be randomised to the plots within each block; thus, the treatment factor forms the third tier.
+The level of Block and Plot factors combination is randomised to sittings within each taster; thus, the Block and Plot factors formed the second tier.
+Finally, the treatment is randomised to the plots within each block; thus, the treatment factor forms the third tier.
 The structure formulae of Phase 2 and 1 block and the treatment tiers can then be written as

 \begin{eqnarray}